SemouleSombre/SemouleSombre/README.md

   	- 0 % : Create a NAS with a DataBase from all my private data and maybe a phone app with it
 	- 0 % : A robot that sorts cards and make a database from it - create a smartphone application from it
 	- 0 % : An Image to Text and Text to Image generator finetuned from a large database
+   	- 0 % : A text generator by RAG or finetuned about French Law
 	- 0 % : An AI agent
 	- 0 % : A video-game that use AI
 	- 0 % : Another video-game of detectives.